jemmy512/book-notes/Cpp/effective-modern-cpp.md

 Specify std::launch::async if asynchronous task execution is essential

-# Item_37: Make std::threads unjoinable on all paths
+# 37: Make std::threads unjoinable on all paths

-The desctructor for a joinable thread is invoked, execution of the program is terminated.
+* The desctructor for a joinable thread is invoked, execution of the program is terminated.
 The reason for this is beacause two other obvious options are argubly worse:
     1. An implicit join which could lead to performance anomalies.
-2. An implicit detach which

-Invoking join or detach on an unjoinable thread yields undefined behavior.
+    2. An implicit detach which invoking join or detach on an unjoinable thread yields undefined behavior.

-Joinable Thread:
+* Joinable Thread:
     1. A joinable std::thread corresponds to an underlying asynchronous thread of execution that is or could be runing
     2. A std::thread corresponds to an underlying thread that's blocked or waiting to be scheduled is joinalbe.

-Unjoinable Thread:
+* Unjoinable Thread:
     1. Default-constructed std::threads
     2. std::thread objects that have been moved from
     3. std::threads that have been joined
     4. std::threads that have been detached

 join-on-destrution can lead to difficult-to-debug performance anomalies